Reading and writing ideas for a monster themed classroom in 3rd, 4th, and 5th grade

 This is one of my favorite easy ways to spice up your reading lessons.
 Give each student a monster finger and have them follow along with this finger while reading.

-While upper elementary students don't really need to be following along with their finger, this is one way to hold them accountable for following along while you or another classmate is reading aloud.
+While upper elementary students don't really need to be following along with their fingers, this is one way to hold them accountable for following along while you or another classmate is reading aloud.
 Pulling out the monster fingers makes this more fun.

-Pull these out for Halloween or anytime of year that you want to change up your reading lessons!
+Pull these out for Halloween or any time of year that you want to change up your reading lessons!

 Eyeball Monster Finger